jazz-lang/WaffleLink/README.md

 # Garbage collection
 Waffle provides multiple GCs for your choise:
-- Incremental mark&sweep (Enabled by default)
+- Incremental mark&sweep

     Simple mark&sweep GC that uses freelist allocation and incremental collection, recommended for simple programs.
-- Incremental generational mark&sweep
+- Incremental generational mark&sweep (Enabled by default)

     Same as above, but also supports generations, recommended for almost every programs that doesn't make heap too fragmented.
  - Ieiunium GC

-    Generational GC with scavenging of nursery.
-This algorithm is recommended if your program may make fragmentation in heap really big.
+    Generational GC with scavenging of nursery,copying intermediate space and mark&sweep of old space.
 Recommended for evey kind of programs.

+    NOTE: Ieiunium may be slower than incremental mark&sweep but gives you fast allocation and heap defragmentation.
 - Chaney's Semispace

-    Copying GC without generations support, does very fast collectio if heap not that big.
+    Copying GC without generations support, does very fast collection if heap not that big.
 - Mark&Sweep and maybe compact

     This algorithm doesn't defragment heap until fragmentation is ~60%.
 Recommended for every kind of programs.